SHARE

 TAXES

-Reader question: Do I need to declare my non-French bank accounts?
+Do I need to declare my foreign bank accounts to French taxman?

 One thing that often catches foreigners in France unaware is the tax declaration requirements for bank accounts in their home countries.

-Reader question: Do I need to declare my non-French bank accounts?
+Do I need to declare my foreign bank accounts to French taxman?

 Photo by PHILIPPE HUGUEN / AFP

-Question: I’m living in France and I complete the annual French tax declaration but I’m confused about the section on foreign bank accounts, investments and holdings – I don’t have shares or investments outside France, are they really asking me about my old account back in the UK that has about 27p in it?
+Question: I’m living in France and I complete the annual French tax declaration but I’m confused about the section on foreign bank accounts, investments and holdings – I don’t have shares or investments outside France, are they really asking me about my old account back in the UK?
+It only has £7 in it.

 The annual French tax declaration is a comprehensive document, compulsory for almost everyone living in France, in which you’re asked about all your financial affairs.